 Q. What things make an office comfortable to work in?

 Answer: The idea of a “comfortable office” depends largely on what kind of job one has, and whether one is enjoying his/her job or not.
-But ideally, an office should have all the facilities and amenities such as large workspace or workstation with a perfect size desk and a chair, comfortable enough to offer me a “relaxed and pain-free” experience as long as I am sitting on it and working.
-But, when I am in a “mood” to take a little break from my work, my office should arrange for a little sitting area in its balcony (yes, my ideal office should have at least one veranda or balcony) where I would be able to enjoy a cup of fresh coffee while enjoying the view of the sky and nature.
+But ideally, an office should have all the facilities and amenities such as a large workspace or workstation with a perfect size desk and a chair, comfortable enough to offer me a “relaxed and pain-free” experience as long as I am sitting on it and working.
+But, when I am in a “mood” to take a little break from my work, my office should arrange for a little sitting area on its balcony (yes, my ideal office should have at least one veranda or balcony) where I would be able to enjoy a cup of fresh coffee while enjoying the view of the sky and nature.
 Well, I have just described one of the most important aspects, in my opinion, of a comfortable office, but the most important aspect is the people whom I will work with.
-Since I will be working with others, good colleagues and friendly attitude of my superiors would also affect the work environment.
+Since I will be working with others, good colleagues and the friendly attitude of my superiors would also affect the work environment.

 Now, the other aspects of a comfortable office should include enough natural lighting that enters the office through its windows.
-Of course, if there are not enough natural lights, we could always use artificial lights, such as desk lamps, in order to avoid strains on the eyes.
+Of course, if there are not enough natural lights, we could always use artificial lights, such as desk lamps, in order to avoid strain on the eyes.
 We could also have a “personal space” in my office where I should be able to put some nice paintings, posters or family photos in order to offer me a “homely” atmosphere at my work.
 Finally, my ideal office should ensure a perfect “cleanliness” and “hygienic” environment in order to make me feel “fresh” and “healthy” since I would spend a good part of my day at the office.